bmenne-dspace/fmi-ls-bus/README.md

 The following graphic provides an overview of the planned sequence of supported bus systems:

 ![roadmap of fmi-ls-bus](roadmap_overview.svg)

+A detailed roadmap showing completed, current and future work can be accessed [here][roadmap.svg].

 ## Repository Structure
 - `docs` -- Sources of the specification document